Bennett University B.Design Admissions 2025

 Drawing Test | Drawing: A Complete Guide | Giovanni Civardi |

-The IIAD DAT syllabus is divided into two main sections: Logical Reasoning and Creative Thinking & Problem Solving.
+The IIAD DAT syllabus has sections on logical Reasoning, Creative Thinking, & Problem Solving.
 There is also a Drawing Test section.

 The IIAD DAT exam consists of two parts: Part A - Design Aptitude Test (iDAT) and Part B - iDAT Studio Simulation.
 Both parts are mandatory for all candidates.